datnguye/resume/content/blog/internal/context-engineering-modern-llm-ecosystem.md

 All of the elements above are orchestrated and delivered through the core discipline of Context Engineering introduced earlier.

 Let's dive into each component and see how they work together.
-No fluff, just practical implementation.
+No fluff, just the good stuff that actually works!

-⚠️ **Important**: The examples below show actual LLM responses with and without context engineering to demonstrate the dramatic improvement in output quality and relevance.
+⚠️ **Important**: The examples below show actual Prompt (behind the scenes) with and without context engineering to demonstrate the dramatic improvement in output quality and relevance.

 ### 1. User Intent & Prompting — the starting point 🟡